BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 if you have at least one Hero remaining at the end of the game.
 If you have at least one Hero left alive, and have killed more Hero models than your opponent, you instead score 3 Victory Points.
 If you have at least one Hero remaining, and your opponent has none remaining, then you instead score 5 Victory Points.SPECIAL
 RULES]

 [The Dark of Night: Due to the reduced visibility, models cannot be targeted by shooting, Magical Powers or special abilities over 12" away.
 However, as it is much harder to avoid a shot in the dark, all shooting attacks gain a bonus of +1 when rolling To Wound.
-Siege Engine models may still target enemy models more than 12" away — however in this situation they will only ever hit on the roll of a 6.]
+Siege Engine models may still target enemy models more than 12" away â€” however in this situation they will only ever hit on the roll of a 6.]

 [INITIAL PRIORITY]